nmantani/FileInsight-plugins/README.txt

-FileInsight-plugins: tiny plugins for McAfee FileInsight hex editor
+FileInsight-plugins: plugins for McAfee FileInsight hex editor

 These plugins would be useful for various kind of decoding tasks in malware analysis (e.g. extracing malware executables and decoy documents from malicious document files).